DavidCoderror/Project-3-LaCite-/README.md

-What to do List (Update Througout)
+What to do List (Update Throughout)

 David (Gaylord) :
--Page D'accueuil
+-Page D'accueil
 -doesnt know how to spell or write

 Noah (Short King) :
--Page D'accueuil
+-Page D'accueil

 Alex :
 -Inscription